Please forgive the vernacular and slang used in today’s thoughts. I found I couldn’t express my point in my usual devotional style.

-To understand where I am coming from, I suggest you read the chapters in 1 Kings, right after the death of Solomon starting in chapter twelve.
+To understand where I am coming from, I suggest you read the chapters in 1 Kings right after the death of Solomon, starting in chapter twelve.
 “The Fall And Division Of The Nation Of Israel.”
 I have read this story several times over the years.
 However, the more I read it, the more a singular thought came to my mind.

 DUH!!
 People are so stupid.